The Best Online LPN-to-RN Programs

 Program Length

 The length of an LPN-to-RN program depends on whether you want an ADN or a BSN degree.
-An LPN-to-ADN may take as little as 12 to 18 months, while an RN-to-BSN requires around two years.
+A typical LPN-to-ADN program may take as little as 12-18 months, while an RN-to-BSN requires around two years.
+The length of accelerated programs are less than their traditional counterparts, and part-time students will take longer than the above time frames.

 School NCLEX Pass Rate